16 Nov Hip Bursitis Versus Gluteal Tendinopathy

 Now does it matter what we call it?
 Your hip hurts.
 Who cares.
 Well, thankfully, the initial treatment for both of these pathologies involves non-operative interventions including physical therapy, activity modification, and (potentially) diagnostic or therapeutic injection.
 However, if we’re trying to raise your rehabilitative ceiling as high as we can, differentiating between gluteal tendinopathy versus greater trochanteric bursitis will place greater emphasis on some interventions over others.

 Nagging Lateral Hip Pain?
-Try Our Hip Program!
+Learn To Overcome It With Our Hip Program!

 The Hip [P]Rehab Program is a physical therapist developed, step-by-step program that teaches you how to optimize your hip health.
 This 3-phase program will expose you to various hip and lower body strengthening and stabilization exercises supported by science.
 This program will bulletproof your hips for anything life throws at you!
 Learn more HERE!